Contains methods, properties, and events to support navigation.

 When content is navigated to, records the navigation as an entry in navigation history.
 An entry is added to back navigation history when either a new navigation occurs, by calling the Navigate method, or by navigating to an entry in forward navigation history, by calling GoForward.
 An entry is added to forward navigation history by navigating to an entry in back navigation history, by calling GoBack.
 CanGoBack and CanGoForward report whether there are entries in back and forward navigation history, respectively.
 Also, the most recent entry in back navigation history can be removed by calling RemoveBackEntry.

 By default, does not store an instance of a content object in navigation history.
 Instead, creates a new instance of the content object each time it is navigated to by using navigation history.
 This behavior is designed to avoid excessive memory consumption when large numbers and large pieces of content are being navigated to.
 Consequently, the state of the content is not remembered from one navigation to the next.
-However, WPF provides several techniques by which you can store a piece of state for a piece of content in navigation history, which include:
+However, WPF provides several techniques by which you can store a piece of state for a piece of content in navigation history.

 Visually, XBAPs use Internet Explorer 7 as a navigator, to provide an integrated user experience.
 Physically, however, XBAPs actually use NavigationWindow as the navigator; the MainWindow property of an XBAP running in Internet Explorer 7 will return a reference to the NavigationWindow, and the navigation history that is managed by the NavigationWindow is integrated with the navigation history that is managed by Internet Explorer 7 in the following ways: